Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: Introduction

-The main contributions are as follows: 1)~We propose two accuracy-guaranteed decentralized gradient based algorithms that can protect the privacy of participating agents even when all shared messages are accessible to an adversary, a scenario which fails existing accuracy-guaranteed privacy-preserving approaches for decentralized optimization; 2) The two inherently privacy-preserving algorithms are efficient in communication/computation in that they are encryption-free and only require a participating agent to share {\it one} message with a neighboring agent in every iteration, both for the diminishing stepsize case (the first algorithm) and the non-diminishing stepsize case (the second algorithm).
+The main contributions are as follows: 1)~We propose two accuracy-guaranteed decentralized gradient based algorithms that can protect the privacy of participating agents even when all shared messages are accessible to an adversary, a scenario which fails existing accuracy-guaranteed privacy-preserving approaches for decentralized optimization. {The first one adapts a privacy-preserving algorithm for decentralized stochastic optimization in \cite{wang2022decentralized_inherent} and the second one is a brand new algorithm}; 2) The two inherently privacy-preserving algorithms are efficient in communication/computation in that they are encryption-free and only require a participating agent to share {\it one} message with a neighboring agent in every iteration, both for the diminishing stepsize case (the first algorithm) and the non-diminishing stepsize case (the second algorithm).
 This is significant in that, as a comparison, existing state-of-the-art gradient-tracking based decentralized optimization algorithms require a participating agent to share two messages in every iteration, both the optimization variable and the auxiliary gradient-tracking variable\footnote{Some gradient-tracking based decentralized optimization algorithms may be transformed to and implemented in a one-variable form --like EXTRA \cite{shi2015extra}-- and share one message in every iteration; however, such an implementation becomes infeasible when the stepsizes or coupling weights are uncoordinated to enable privacy.
 See Remark \ref{remark:conversion} and Sec. \ref{sec:privacy_analysis_NDS} for detailed explanations.}.
 In fact, the sharing of the additional gradient-tracking variable will lead to serious privacy breaches, as detailed in Sec. \ref{sec:privacy_analysis_NDS}; 3) Even without taking privacy into consideration, the two decentralized optimization algorithms are of interest by themselves.
 To our knowledge, our analysis is the first to rigorously characterize the convergence of decentralized gradient methods in the presence of time-varying heterogeneity in stepsizes, which is in contrast to existing results only addressing constant or fixed heterogeneity in stepsizes \cite{xu2015augmented,lou2017privacy,nedic2017geometrically}.

 The organization of the paper is as follows.
 Sec.
 II gives the problem formulation.
 Sec.
 III presents PDG-DS, an inherently privacy-preserving decentralized gradient algorithm with proven converge to the accurate optimization solution under diminishing uncoordinated stepsizes.
 Both its convergence properties and privacy performance are also rigorously characterized.
 Sec.
 IV presents PDG-NDS, an inherently privacy-preserving decentralized gradient based algorithm with proven converge to the exact optimization solution under non-diminishing and time-varying uncoordinated stepsizes.
 Its convergence properties and privacy performance are also rigorously characterized in this section.
 Subsection \ref{sec:privacy_analysis_NDS} of this section also analyzes why existing gradient-tracking based decentralized optimization algorithms breach the privacy of participating agents, even when coupling weights are time-varying and stepsizes are uncoordinated.
 Sec.
 V gives simulation results as well as comparison with existing works.
 Finally Sec.
 VI concludes the paper.